lsst-sqre/sqr-064/index.rst

 #. push -- build and push the container.

-"push" is a synonym for "all" and is the default.
+"push" is a synonym for "all" and is the default.  "build" is a synonym for "image".
 Note that we assume that the building user already has appropriate push credentials for the repository to which the image is pushed, and that no ``docker login`` is needed.

 Dockerfile template substitution
 --------------------------------